danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 1. Verify the replication is working

-    Connect to your Azure Database for MySQL server and confirm that there is no department IT in the sakila.actors table by executing:
+    Connect to your Azure Database for MySQL server and confirm that there is no actor named *DANIEL* in the sakila.actors table by executing:

     ```SQL
     SELECT *